BOINC/boinc/samples/nvopencl/readme.txt

 ROOTDIR   ?= /home/tuanle/NVIDIA_GPU_Computing_SDK/

-3) Replace this path by appropriate path on your machine.
+3) Replace this path with an appropriate path on your machine.
 4) Done!